- RP0286 – Learning from Nationally Determined Contributions

 The CSP Division contributes to the development of the CMCC climate and earth system models, and uses them to explore and improve our understanding of the mechanisms underpinning climate variability, climate predictability and climate change, by means of numerical simulations.

-The ECIP Division aims to translate into economic values climate scenarios and the subsequent quantification of the impact of climate change, in collaboration with other divisions.
-The economic valuation is then the basis for designing the most appropriate policies to mitigate emissions and for adaptation to climate change.
+The ECIP Division aims to translate into economic values climate scenarios and the subsequent quantification of the impact of climate change

 The IAFES Division focuses on the diagnosis and prediction of the climate change impacts on agriculture and terrestrial natural and semi-natural ecosystems, and on the services they provide, at local to global scale.
 The activities comprise basic and applied research, up to operational purposes in the context of ecosystem services.